 Are you looking into getting a cloud computing solution for your business, but don’t really know where to start?
-In this little e-guide, we’ll walk you through the best cloud benefits available today.
+In this e-guide, we’ll walk you through the big advantages of cloud based software.
 Let’s jump in.

 Essentially, a cloud service can refer to any resource provided over the internet.
 There are different types of cloud computing solutions available, and – in most cases – it can be quite challenging to decide between the various cloud infrastructure solutions.
 There are simply so many of them on the market!

-While we’ll discuss cloud benefits properly later, it’s still worth mentioning that one of its greatest benefits is that cloud services are easily scalable.
-In fact, the set-up allows for an unlimited number of machines to operate through it, but you could just as easily build a service with five to ten computers.
+While we’ll discuss cloud benefits properly later, it’s still worth mentioning that one of its greatest benefits is that cloud-based services are easily scalable.
+In fact, the setup allows for an unlimited number of machines to operate through it, but you could just as easily build a service with five to ten computers.

 The SPI Model

 An essential part of understanding cloud computing is to get a firm grasp of what we refer to as the SPI model.
 SPI is an acronym for the three most common cloud service solutions: Software as a Service ( SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).

 Software as a Service is the best-known type of cloud computing.
 Its purpose is to reassign the task of managing software and its deployment to third-party services.
 While the software applications are hosted in the cloud, most of them can be run directly from a web browser without having to download or install anything – although in some cases it might require plugins.

 So, what’s an example of this type of cloud technology?
 Well, the most widely used online services such as Google, Facebook and Twitter are all examples of Software as a Service, as anyone can access these applications as long as they have a device with an internet connection.
 Businesses can use these cloud applications for various processes, including accounting, tracking of sales, monitoring performance, communication, and planning.